The Value of Art: Painting vs Drawing

 A lot of the attitude about different mediums stems from the Old Masters.
 Back in the 15th century, drawings were often looked at as a preliminary study for future paintings.
 The drawings were where the artist sketched out the ideas, worked out the problems, and then moved on to paint.
 They were just concept pieces.
 This gave drawings a stigma of being “less” than paintings, because they were looked at as mere stepping stones to the real art coming up.

 Today, little has changed in the perceptions.
-A higher price makes it an investment and a proud heirloom.
-People value their things by the amount they sacrifice to have it.
+A higher price makes any art purchase an investment and a proud heirloom.
+People value their things by the amount they sacrifice to have them.
+It really just depends on your tastes and preferences as to which would be most suitable for you and your collection.